NikhilSuthar/Scala-Spark-Mail/README.md

-# ScalaMail
+# Scala-Spark-Mail
-This utility uses to send Spark job failure and Success message in mail.
-It uses smtp protocol to send mail.
+Scala-Spark-Mail is the utility which uses to send Spark job failure and Success message in a mail.
+It uses smtp protocol to send mail and primarily based on javax API.
 It is very easy to use, you just need to create a object and provide a complete path of Configuratin file where you need to mentioned all properties mentioned in below application.conf file.

 https://github.com/NikhilSuthar/ScalaMail/blob/master/src/main/resource/application.conf